| Purpose | Add a list box control to a dialog. A list box contains a set of predefined

 for the control is not designated, you must create a dialog Callback Function

+to process messages from your control.
 If the Callback Function processes a message, it should return TRUE

 (non-zero) to prevent the message being passed unnecessarily to the dialog